bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/liquidity-protection/liquidityprotectionsettings.md

 - `added`: true if the pool was added to the whitelist, false if it was removed

-## Event `SubscriberUpdated(contract ILiquidityProtectionEventsSubscriber subscriber, bool added)` {#LiquidityProtectionSettings-SubscriberUpdated-contract-ILiquidityProtectionEventsSubscriber-bool-}
+## Event `SubscriberUpdated(contract ILiquidityProvisionEventsSubscriber subscriber, bool added)` {#LiquidityProtectionSettings-SubscriberUpdated-contract-ILiquidityProvisionEventsSubscriber-bool-}

 triggered when a subscriber is added or removed